JinnyR/MachineLearning-Note-Code/Naive Bayes/readme.md

   - Translate from Python 2 to Python 3

-- Parts of functions are from https://machinelearningmastery.com/naive-bayes-classifier-scratch-python/
+- Parts of the functions are from https://machinelearningmastery.com/naive-bayes-classifier-scratch-python/